-If you’re buying a home, you’re going to hear the word appraisal more than a few times.
-Knowing what one is and why you need one is pretty important, as is knowing some of the pros and cons of appraisals.
-Appraisals have been a very big issue with transactions lately, so with that in mind, I thought I’d take some time to talk about them and what they mean to you…as a buyer and a seller.
+If you’re buying a home, you’re going to hear about appraisals more than a few times.
+Knowing what they are and why you need them is important, as is knowing some of the pros and cons of appraisals.
+As long as you’re getting a loan in order to buy the house, you’re going to have one conducted on the home (cash buyers do not have to get an appraisal, but it can still be useful).
+Appraisals have been a very big issue with transactions lately, so with that in mind, we thought we’d take some time to talk about them and what they mean to you…as a buyer and as a seller.
 For this first post, let’s just limit ourselves to what appraisals are and why they are necessary.
-Please note, when I use the word appraisal, I am not talking about what many people mistakenly call “tax appraisals” – we’ll need to cover that in an entirely different post.
+Please note, when we use the word appraisal, we are not talking about what many people call “tax appraisals” or “market value” which we cover in depth in the post referenced.

 An appraisal is defined by Merriam-Webster as: